Kolten Wong Player Props: Mariners vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff is third in MLB with a collective 9.7 strikeouts per nine innings.
+- The Astros pitching staff is third in the league with a collective 9.7 strikeouts per nine innings.

-- The Astros have a 3.23 team ERA that ranks second among all MLB pitching staffs.
+- The Astros have the third-ranked team ERA across all league pitching staffs (3.35).

-- The Astros give up the eighth-fewest home runs in baseball (31 total, one per game).
+- Astros pitchers combine to give up 31 home runs (0.9 per game), the seventh-fewest in baseball.

-- France will take the mound to start for the Astros, his first of the season.
+- Bielak will take the mound to start for the Astros, his first this season.

-- The righty will make his MLB debut at 28 years old.
+- The 27-year-old righty has one appearance out of the bullpen this season.

 © 2023 Data Skrive.
 All rights reserved.